microsoft/live-share/docs/use/vs.md

 ## Following

-Whenever you are in a collaboration session, you'll be able can see each participant's initials in icons in upper right and hovering over the initials shows you their full information.
+Whenever you are in a collaboration session, you'll be able can see each participant's initials in the upper right of the editor next to the sign in button.
+Hovering over the initials shows you the participant's full information.

 ![Screen shot showing user](../media/vs-person.png)

-Sometimes you need to explain a problem or design that spans multiple files or locations in code.
+Sometimes you may need to explain a problem or design that spans multiple files or locations in code.
 In these situations, it can useful to temporarily follow a colleague as they move throughout the project.
 For this reason, as a guest, when you join a collaboration session you will automatically "follow" the host.
-When following a participant, your editor will stay in sync with their currently open file and scroll position.
+When following a participant, your editor will stay in sync with their currently open file, cursor, and scroll position.

 > **Note:** Currently Live Share does not follow participants into files or folders outside of the shared folder root [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/54).

-To make it easy to switch out of "follow mode", you'll stop following if any of the following happens:
+To make it easy to switch out of "follow mode" and start editing on your own, you'll stop following if any of the following happens:

 1. You edit, move your cursor, or make a selection
 2. You select another file